Regulatory Alignment

 FINOS Tier 3–4 levels require chain-of-custody evidence admissible in legal proceedings.
 DRS Delegation Receipts are:

-• Based on open standards (Ed25519, JWT, OAuth 2.1) — no proprietary formats
+• Based on open standards (Ed25519, JWT, RFC 8785 JCS) and designed for OAuth-oriented ecosystems — no proprietary formats

 • Independently verifiable — no vendor lock-in for evidence authentication